 This paper has three central, closely interconnected results (Theorems~\ref{thm:main1},~\ref{thm:prime} and~\ref{thm:specialization}) and an application, as summarized below.

 In Section~2, we recall preliminaries about Kazhdan--Lusztig ideals and state the main result (Theorem~\ref{thm:main1}), our Gr\"obner basis theorem.

 In Section~3, we recall \emph{pipe dreams on Rothe diagrams} \cite{Fomin.Kirillov, Buch.Rimanyi}.
 Our second main result, Theorem~\ref{thm:prime}, is that they transparently index components of the prime decomposition of the initial ideal (under our term order) of a Kazhdan--Lusztig ideal.
-We present the associated Reisner--Stanley simplicial complex with faces labeled by these pipe dreams.
+We present the associated Stanley--Reisner simplicial complex with faces labeled by these pipe dreams.
 This complex has the structure of an abstract subword complex \cite{Knutson.Miller:subword} and thus inherits good properties we use; in particular, it is homeomorphic to a vertex decomposible (and hence shellable) ball or sphere.
-That said, an additional advantage of using pipe dreams is that they admit an even more ``graphical'' description as interlacing strand diagrams, akin to the original objects of \cite{Fomin.Kirillov}; this is not seen at the abstract subword level.
+An additional advantage of using pipe dreams is that they admit an even more ``graphical'' description as interlacing strand diagrams, akin to the original objects of \cite{Fomin.Kirillov}; this is not seen at the abstract subword level.
 The proof of Theorem~\ref{thm:main1} requires the definitions but not the results of this section.

-In Section~4, we introduce \emph{unspecialized Grothendieck polynomials}, a geometrically motivated combinatorial synthesis of results of \cite{Fomin.Kirillov, Buch.Rimanyi, Knutson.Miller}.
-In terms of these polynomials, our third main result (Theorem~\ref{thm:specialization}) shows that their specializations to Schubert and Grothendieck polynomials and thus the formulas of \cite{Fomin.Kirillov, Buch.Rimanyi} arise from the Gr\"{o}bner geometry and combinatorial commutative algebra as multidegrees and $K$-polynomials as defined in, for example, \cite{Knutson.Miller, Miller.Sturmfels}.
+In Section~4, we introduce \emph{unspecialized Grothendieck polynomials}, a synthesis of results of \cite{Fomin.Kirillov, Buch.Rimanyi, Knutson.Miller}.
+In terms of these polynomials, our third main result (Theorem~\ref{thm:specialization}) shows that their specializations to Schubert and Grothendieck polynomials and thus the formulas of \cite{Fomin.Kirillov, Buch.Rimanyi} arise from Gr\"{o}bner geometry and combinatorial commutative algebra as multidegrees and $K$-polynomials as defined in, for example, \cite{Knutson.Miller, Miller.Sturmfels}.
 We prove this result assuming Theorem~\ref{thm:main1}.
-Part of our work in this section is to give a proof of a theorem previously known as folklore giving a geometric interpretation of the aforementioned specializations in terms of equivariant $K$-theory on the flag variety.
+We also include a proof of a theorem previously known as folklore, giving a geometric interpretation of the aforementioned specializations in terms of equivariant $K$-theory on the flag variety.
 As with Section~3, the proof of Theorem~\ref{thm:main1} requires some definitions but not the results from this section.